This article is part of a larger series on Payroll Services.

 Paycheck Manager offers real-time updates on employee payroll taxes and tax forms.
 The provider even asserts that it can accurately calculate and track federal and state payroll taxes.
 However, if you have employees working in different states, its system can only handle tax reporting for the state where the employer or business is located.

 With its Managed Service option, small businesses get access to online payroll services that include filing of federal forms 941, 940, W-2, and W-3.
 It also comes with automated payments of payroll taxes.
-However, its electronic tax deposit and filing services are available only for California, Florida, Illinois, New York, Pennsylvania, Texas, and Virginia as of this writing.
+However, its electronic tax deposit and filing services are available only for California, Florida, Georgia, Illinois, New York, Pennsylvania, Texas, and Virginia as of this writing.

 Paycheck Manager Ease of Use